 The Sutherland Award is presented for the outstanding abstract presentation by a junior faculty member (<5 years on faculty) at the Scientific Meeting.
 The James Sutherland Award was named after a neonatologist from the University of Cincinnati, who was instrumental in establishing their neonatal unit.
 The award, which recognizes the best investigative work presented by a junior faculty member, was first given in 1991.
 To be eligible for this award, the junior faculty candidate must be no more than five years out of fellowship training.

-Frederic M. Kenney Award for Outstanding Fellow or Resident
+Frederic M. Kenney Award for Outstanding Fellow

 Sponsored by Abbott Nutrition